ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 <ins>**Measurement of model error**</ins>

 The primary goal while building a predictive model must be to make it predictive of the desired target value.
 The closer the predicted value to the target, more accurate the model.
 Model error based on training data is misleading, the error the model exhibits on ‘new’ and unseen data yields actual results.
+In this contecxt, error essentially means [residual](https://ranja-sarkar.github.io/2025/11/28/tests-&-measures.html).

 When assessing the quality of a model, it is essential to accurately measure its **prediction error**.
 A model may fit the training data well, but may do a poor job of prediction on ‘new’ data.

 For example, if we sample 100 people and create a regression model to predict an individual's happiness based on wealth, we can record the squared error for how well the model does on the training dataset.
 Then if we sample a different 100 people from the population and apply our model to this new set, the squared error will almost always be higher.